squins/gdx-backend-bytecoder/README.md

 # LibGDX Bytecoder backend
 Support any libgdx project with any JVM language (Kotlin, Groovy, Scala) on the web!

-We have a working [demo] available, and are working hard to make it work for most libGDX app out of the box!
+We have a working [demo] available, and are working hard to make it work for most libGDX apps out of the box!

 ## Table of Contents